One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 Getting Started

-NiftyDesk offers a 7-day free trial that includes full access to Premium features.
+NiftyDesk offers a 30-day free trial.
 Set up a few multi-condition alerts, watch what the Scanner surfaces during a live session, and evaluate whether multi-dimensional awareness changes how you interact with the market.
 For most traders who try it, the answer is that it does.

 See it in action